nicolasdespres/hunittest/HACKING.md

 # Introduction

-Detail basic command to know when developing trip.
+Detail basic command to know when hacking `hunittest`.
 All commands must be executed from the root of the repository.

 ## Test suite